-Imam Budilaksono, Jakarta – The chairperson of the Justice and Prosperity Party (PKS) faction in the House of Representatives (DPR), Jazuli Juwaini, says that his fraction opposes the failure to include People’s Consultative Assembly Decree (TAP/MPRS) Number XXV/MPRS/1966 on the Dissolution of the Indonesian Communist Party (PKI) and Prohibitions of Marxist, Leninist and Communist Teachings in the Draft Law on Pancasila Ideology Orientation (RUU HIP).
+Imam Budilaksono, Jakarta – The chairperson of the Justice and Prosperity Party (PKS) faction in the House of Representatives (DPR), Jazuli Juwaini, says that his fraction opposes the failure to include People’s Consultative Assembly Decree (TAP/MPRS) Number XXV/MPRS/1966 on the Dissolution of the Indonesian Communist Party (PKI) and Prohibitions of Marxist, Leninist and Communist Teachings in the Draft Law on Pancasila Ideology Guidelines (RUU HIP).

 During a plenary meeting at the DPR on Tuesday May 12, it was agreed that the RUU HIP – which was proposed by the DPR’s Legislative Body (Baleg) – will become an initiative of the DPR and included in deliberations to ratify it into law.